SchmidtDSE/plastics-interventions-doc/consumption_tax.md

 ## Future work
  - A different version of this intervention could look at price sensitivity curves for specific products and simulate at the product level instead of the sector level.
- - An actual regression could be performed if additional data points on behavior response to bans becomes available for each region.
+ - A more sophisticated or accurate regression could be performed if additional data points on behavior response to bans becomes available for each region.
- - A more appropriate scaling factor or $\Delta_{packaging}$ altogether could be derived from additional behavioral economics study or empirical human trials.
+ - A more $y(t)$ for $\Delta_{packaging}$ could be derived from additional behavioral economics study or empirical human trials.